-The Jennings School District (JSD) Board of Education and staff are committed to success for all students by supporting a school climate that is safe and conducive to positive teaching and learning.
-All JSD students are expected to acquire the knowledge, skills, abilities and attitudes to become productive citizens and lifelong learners in a changing global society.
-Our goal is to see that every student is successful in post-secondary education and workplaces after graduation.
-Since school is the student's workplace, we establish this code of conduct and dress code to model that of most workplaces.
-Review this expectations and consequences to ensure that JSD students have a productive, safe learning environment.
+The Jennings School District Board of Education is committed to success for all students by supporting a school climate that is safe and conducive to a positive teaching-learning environment.
+The Board of Education expects all students of the Jennings School District to acquire the knowledge, skills, abilities and attitudes to become productive citizens and lifelong learners in a changing global society.
+Our goal is to see that every student is successful in post-secondary education as well as the workplace after graduation.
+Since school is the student's workplace, we establish this code of conduct and dress code that models that of most workplaces.
+Our families are to review together the behavioral expectations and consequences that will help ensure that Jennings students have a productive, safe environment that promotes learning.

-Each school may add additional guidelines that speak more directly to an organization and particular expectations.
-Principals will distribute this information to parents, students and their families at the start of the school year.
+Individual schools may have additional guidelines that speak more directly to the organization and expectations of a particular school.
+Building principals will distribute this information to parent(s), students and their families at the beginning of the school year.
 Parents/guardians are asked to sign a form indicating they have received and read a copy of the current Student Code of Conduct.
+Discipline will be fairly and consistently applied based on the standards listed in this document.